Shrt-Crct/Shrt-Crct/README.md

 - 🌱 I’m currently learning Unity && C#
 - 💞️ I’m looking to collaborate on Video game projects, and design player movement and mechanics
 - 📫 Email me at amin.adeel2010@gmail.com or on Discord (My handle is shrtcrct)
+- 🎬 I have a YouTube channel of the same name where I upload music and whatnot. feel free to check it out!

 <!---
 Shrt-Crct/Shrt-Crct is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.